brockf/ICC/README.md

 Run an Infant Controlled Categorization (ICC) study in Matlab with minimal configuration.
 This is useful for developmental psychologists who want to examine infants' categorization abilities using a novelty preference procedure.

+Infants are familiarized to 8 images of objects in a given category (e.g., 8 dogs; you control the stimuli) and, at test, see a new object belonging to this familiar category and a new object from an unfamiliar category.
+Their novelty preference at test is measured as evidence of categorization during.

+An attention getter is used at the beginning of each session and before the test phase.
+You can also configure it to appear if the infant looks less than the required amount of time during a single familiarization trial, to re-engage the participant.

+You can configure the task to have a pre-test assessment of infants' preference between the two objects at test.
+You can also add a pre-familiarization movie.
+By default, there is a left/right calibration video that plays at the very beginning of the experiment.

 ## How to use ICC

 ### Download ICC